 Between the ages of 1 and 3, a toddler goes from speaking two-word phrases all the way to full sentences, using correct grammar.
 To reduce the typical frustration that toddlers feel when they don't yet have the skill to share their needs and preferences, it’s important to support your toddler's early language development, deliberately and methodically exposing your toddler to the specific language that she will need on a daily basis.
 This aspect of language learning is an important and regular part of your child's classroom experience.

 In the Montessori toddler classroom, children are exposed to real, rich, precise, and varied vocabulary and grammar.
 The Montessori guide gets down on the child’s level, looks in his eyes, and speaks to him clearly, so that he can watch the movements made by her mouth as she speaks.
-Children develop listening skills through hearing their guide sing to them carefully chosen Chinese songs and reading books to them of Chinese poetry and real stories.

 Your toddler will experience less frustration as he learns to express his ideas and feelings in words, and this thoughtful approach to language also prepares him for reading and writing in the Children's House.